-These are the nefarious or semi-famous characters that have appeared in my Battle Reports and hobby posts.
+These are the nefarious, or semi-infamous, characters that have appeared in my Battle Reports and hobby posts.
 Some are characters that I (or my opponents) named, and some are special characters from GW that I just enjoy using a lot.
 Regardless, I thought it would be fun to make a quick-reference page for them all.

 The leader of Space Wolf Great Company and hero of the Imperium.
-He's not the hero that the Imperium wants, but he's the hero the Imperium gets anyway:
+He's not the hero that the Imperium wants, but he's the hero the Imperium gets stuck with anyway:

 |Sven Axegrinder in Terminators armor.|